Length

 What is a BTU and why does it matter for HVAC sizing?

-BTU stands for British Thermal Unit — the amount of energy needed to raise one pound of water by 1°F. In HVAC, BTU/hr measures how much heat an air conditioner removes (or a furnace produces) each hour.
+BTU stands for British Thermal Unit, the amount of energy needed to raise one pound of water by 1°F. In HVAC, the number that matters is BTU/hr: how fast a system moves heat.

 What's the difference between BTU and tonnage?